asus-linux-drivers/asus-numberpad-driver/README.md

 - Multiple levels of backlight
 - Customizable default level of backlight
 - Numpad padding configuration
-- Customizable numpad activation delay
+- Protected activation/deactivation (touch has to start on numlock location and takes longer then customizable activation time)
 - Customizable top left icon action

 ## Installation